ewowi/StarDocs/docs/BasicsStarMod/GettingStarted.md

 ## Getting Started

-At the moment of writing some functionality still 🚧 (Installer, Captive portal, OTA flash in UI).
+At the moment of writing some functionality still 🚧 (Installer, Captive portal).
 Manual steps are provided here.

 * Download a StarMod Binary